Fighting Demons

-Fighting Demons is the fourth studio album by American rapper and singer Juice Wrld.
+Fighting Demons is the fourth studio album by American rapper Juice Wrld.
 It was posthumously released by Grade A Productions and Interscope Records on December 10, 2021.
-The album features guest appearances from Justin Bieber, Polo G, Trippie Redd, and Suga.
+The album features guest appearances from Justin Bieber, Polo G, Trippie Redd, and Suga of BTS.
 It serves as a tie-in for an HBO-produced documentary titled Juice Wrld: Into the Abyss, released on December 16, 2021.

 Release and promotion

 On November 11, 2021, Grade A Productions, in conjunction with Juice Wrld's mother, Carmela Wallace, announced the album with the release date of December 10, 2021.
 The album's lead single, "Already Dead", was released the following day, November 12, 2021, the song peaked at number 20 on the US Billboard Hot 100.

 The second single, "Wandered to LA", a collaboration with Canadian singer Justin Bieber, was released on December 3, 2021, the song peaked at number 49 on the Billboard Hot 100.

 On December 9, 2021, a tribute event titled Juice Wrld Day was held at Chicago's United Center.
 At the event, the album was played prior to its release as a listening party.
 A few special guests appeared to perform and pay respect to Juice, including Ski Mask the Slump God, Trippie Redd, 24kGoldn, and Lucki.
 Juice's former DJ Mike P hosted the event.

-The song "Girl of My Dreams" with South Korean rapper Suga and South Korean pop group BTS was released as a promotional single on the album's release date on December 10, 2021.
+The song "Girl of My Dreams" with South Korean rapper Suga was released as a promotional single on the album's release date on December 10, 2021.

 "Cigarettes" was released for digital download on February 2, 2022, as the album's third single.
 The song peaked at number 43 on the Billboard Hot 100.
 The complete edition of the album was released on the same day, alongside the newly released song "Go Hard 2.0".

 The previously released singles from the two-track EP Too Soon.., "Rich and Blind" and "Legends", were later added to the album on March 18, 2022, alongside the newly released song "Sometimes".